 9. Abominable

-Where to Stream: Prime Video
+Where to Watch: Amazon Prime Video | Rating: PG

 In this heartwarming film and one of our favorite new AAPI kids movies, three teenagers unexpectedly encounter a friendly Yeti named Everest.
 Lost and alone, the group help him find his way home.
 They must venture through China to reunite him with his family, all while trying to escape from a greedy businessman and zoologist who want the Yeti for themselves.
-Added bonus: families can watch the show Abominable and the Invisible City on Hulu
+Added bonus: families can watch the show Abominable and the Invisible City on Hulu.

 10. Up

-Where to Stream: Disney+
+Where to Watch: Disney+ | Rating: PG

 One of the most lovable characters in one of the most enjoyable movies there ever was is based on the appearance of young Peter Sohn, a Korean American director and animator at Pixar.
-Of course, we’re talking about Russel from the beloved movie Up.
+Of course, we’re talking about Russell from the beloved movie Up.
 After Carl Fredericksen loses the love of his life before accomplishing their dream of traveling to South America, he sets out to take the adventure on his own.
 Instead of going the conventional route, the balloon salesman ties thousands of balloons to his house and heads south, home and all.
-Little does he know, a neighbor boy in the wilderness scouts, Russel, has tagged along as a stowaway.
+Little does he know, a neighbor boy in the wilderness scouts, Russell, has tagged along as a stowaway.

 11. Turning Red

-Where to Stream: Disney+
+Where to Watch: Disney+ | Rating: PG

 Mei Lee wants to be the perfect daughter in her mother’s eyes, but she also wants to explore her youth and cultivate her self-interests.
 When the 13-year-old finds herself literally turning into a big red panda when she gets too excited, she finds new ways to attempt to honor her family as well as pursue her passions.